While it won’t make treatment totally free, Medicare will cover the majority of substance abuse treatment costs.

 What Types of Rehab Does Medicare Cover?

-In an information sheet intended for health care providers and suppliers, CMS gives an overview of the types of substance abuse treatment Medicare is able to cover.
+In an information sheet intended for healthcare providers and suppliers, CMS gives an overview of the types of substance abuse treatment Medicare is able to cover.

 While not all of the information provided is relevant for a patient, it establishes that Medicare will generally cover any drug rehabilitation that is medically necessary.
 Programs meant to promote socialization or marketable skills are likely not covered.

-How Expensive Is Drug Rehab with Medicare?
+How Expensive Is Coverage?

-People often wonder how expensive drug rehab with medicare is.
-When we take a look at classifying the expense of drug rehab, medicare generally categorizes substance abuse treatment as a mental health treatment.
+Medicare generally categorizes substance abuse treatment as a mental health treatment.
 This type of care is then categorized further into three broad treatment groups:

 The primary exception relevant to substance abuse treatment is inpatient care.